Akhilaknair/RealEstate_PricePredictionModel/README.md

 Libraries: pandas, numpy, matplotlib, scikit-learn, joblib

-Made with ❤️ using Python and Scikit-Learn and utmost determination ! 🔥 ~ Akhila 👩‍💻
+Made using Python and Scikit-Learn and utmost determination ! 🔥 ~ Akhila 👩‍💻